 What Is Capacity Building?
 How Does It Fit Into Implementation Science?

-August 28, 2024 – When you think of implementation, you likely think of how to begin or revive a specific thing such as a program, practice, or another organizational change you hope will stick.
+August 28, 2024 – When you think of implementation, you likely think of how to begin or revive a program, practice, or another organizational change you hope will stick.
 This is true, but it is a limited view.
-There is another layer of successful implementation that you cannot always see, and here at ACJI we believe it is essential: capacity.
+There is another component of successful implementation that you cannot always see, and here at ACJI we believe it is essential: It is implementation capacity.

 When trying to shift a team, organization, or even an entire system, the focus is on what we and other implementation scientists call implementation capacity building.
-It is the work that needs to be done to set an organization up to do its best, most aligned work for years to come.
+It is the work that needs to be done to set an organization up to do its best, most aligned work for years to come, whatever initiatives may come.

 Implementation capacity building involves: